-Septal myectomy is open-heart surgery.
-It's used for people who have obstructive hypertrophic cardiomyopathy and severe symptoms.
-This surgery generally is used for younger patients and for people whose medicines aren't working well.
+Septal myectomy is open-heart surgery and is used to treat people who have hypertrophic cardiomyopathy and severe symptoms.
+This surgery generally is used for younger patients and for people whose medicines aren’t working well.

-A left ventricular assist device (LVAD) helps the heart pump blood to the body.
+- Left ventricular assist device (LVAD).
+This device helps the heart pump blood to the body.
 An LVAD can be used as a long-term therapy or as a short-term treatment for people who are waiting for a heart transplant.